addcarwidgets logoAdd Car Widgets

 Why the iPhone 17 broke CarPlay for some cars

 Three ingredients stack up: the 17 negotiates USB data more strictly than earlier models, many cheap USB-C cables carry power but weak or missing data lines, and a lot of cars expose several USB ports where only one actually speaks CarPlay.
-Any one of these was survivable before; the combination is why the same cable-port pair that worked with an iPhone 14 fails with a 17.
+Each of these was easy to live with on its own.
+Together, they explain why the same cable and port that worked with an iPhone 14 can fail with a 17.

 Use the Apple cable from the box or a certified data cable at one meter or less.
 Skip anything sold as a fast-charging cable with no data rating, skip extension leads, and unplug any hub or splitter between phone and port — hubs break the USB handshake CarPlay depends on.